cayossarian/clamav-mac/README.md

 ### Prerequisites

-All prerequisites  will be automatically installedi with Brew.
+All prerequisites  will be automatically installed with Brew.
 I have tested clamav-mac on Mojave and Ventura ,but it may also work in other versions of OS X.

 ### Virus Scans